 Oxygen therapy will be necessary if your cat is having difficulty breathing.

 Recovery is dependent upon the severity of symptoms and how quickly treatment commenced.
 Generally, veterinary treatment takes 2 plus days.
-You will be required to care for your cat for some time after he has been discharged from the hospital also.
+It will be necessary to care for your cat for some time after discharge from the hospital.

 Small meals should be fed 2-3 times a day, and close monitoring to ensure your cat is able to swallow normally.